Viewing, Adding, and Editing SAP R/3 and CRM Job Details

 Open the credentials dialog and enter credentials.

-Credentials are required to enable the Query Button.
+Credentials are required to enable the Query button.

 In the SAP Login dialog:

-- User ID: Username for SAP Credentials
+- User ID: Username for SAP credentials.

-- Password: Password for SAP Credentials
+- Password: Password for SAP credentials.

-- Language: Two-character language abbreviation (e.g., EN for English)
+- Language: Two-character language abbreviation (for example,

 After entering credentials, select the query button to search for the job.
 When results appear, make any changes and select Save.